 Meaning and History

 At first, it was an independent firm called Grouper.
 It existed only on the Internet, as it was a simple online video viewing service.
-After two years in that format, it was taken over by Sony Pictures, which turned it into a multiplatform entertainment service with a personal network and renamed it Crackle.
+After two years in that format, Sony Pictures took over and turned it into a multiplatform entertainment service with a personal network, renaming it Crackle.

-The main focus was to present TV shows, films, and shows from Sony’s portfolio and produce and distribute unique content of its design.
+The main focus was to present TV shows, films, and shows from Sony’s portfolio and produce and distribute unique content of its own design.
 The site then had streaming services on some TVs, players, and set-top boxes (2011).
-Gradually the company grew and added more apps – for example, for Android and iOS.
+Gradually, the company grew and added more apps, for example, on Android and iOS.
 Much has been made to collaborate with Xbox Live, BlackBerry, Apple TV, and many other services.

 In early 2018, the platform was named Sony Crackle.
-However, a year later, its controlling stake was bought by Chicken Soup for the Soul and immediately returned to the previous name.
-Now, this service involves programming in several genres: they include mostly sci-fi, action, horror, drama, crime, and comedy.
-And for the time of its existence, the video site has changed its name and its logos several times.
+However, a year later, Chicken Soup for the Soul acquired its controlling stake and immediately reverted to its previous name.
+Now, this service offers programming across several genres, including sci-fi, action, horror, drama, crime, and comedy.
+Throughout its existence, the video site has changed its name and logos several times.
 It has six of them in total.

 What is Crackle?

 Crackle is a streaming video service featuring movies and TV shows of various genres.
-The platform originated in 2004 when it was launched by four developers – Josh Felser, Dave Samuel, Mike Sitrin, and Aviv Eyal.
-It moved to Sony Pictures two years later and later became owned by Chicken Soup for the Soul Entertainment.
+The platform was launched in 2004 by four developers: Josh Felser, Dave Samuel, Mike Sitrin, and Aviv Eyal.
+It moved to Sony Pictures two years later and was later acquired by Chicken Soup for the Soul Entertainment.
 The service is headquartered in Culver City, California, USA.

 2004 – 2006

-The design of the debut logo was focused on geometry, so it looked like a horizontal rectangle divided by color into several zones.
+The debut logo’s design focused on geometry, with a horizontal rectangle divided into several color-coded zones.
 The lower part was a wide gray-blue line, while the middle part was a thin dark blue line.
 The top zone was a large blue stripe and took up 2/3 of the background space.
 On top was an oval figure with the then service name in the center.
-It had a white background and a dark blue border around the edges.
-The frame was of uneven thickness with an extension to the right and left.
+It had a white background and a dark blue border.
+The frame was of uneven thickness, with extensions to the right and left.
 On the side were three bracket-like curls of mini clouds of steam that went upward.
-The inscription was typed in a half-bent grotesque lower register with smooth roundings at the corners.
+The inscription was typed in a half-bent grotesque lower register, with smooth, rounded corners.

 2006 – 2007

-After Sony Pictures took over grouper, the logo underwent a major redesign.
-First, the new owner added a minimalist look to it and removed all the unnecessary elements, in his opinion, concentrating on the name.
+After Sony Pictures took over Grouper, the logo underwent a major redesign.
+First, the new owner gave it a minimalist look and removed all unnecessary elements, in his opinion, focusing on the name.
 Secondly, he changed the font, making it more serious and stylish.
-In the end, the only word left on the emblem was the name of the service on a white background.
-It retained only two of the features linked to the previous version – the lower case and rounded corners.
+In the end, the only word left on the emblem was the service name on a white background.
+It retained only two of the features linked to the previous version: lowercase and rounded corners.
 Everything else is a thing of the past.
 The letters were repainted gray and stretched upward.

 2007 – 2008